Welcome, international students!

 - If your first language is not English, you may want to take the English Language Support for International Scholars & Visitors (ELS) program before beginning your studies.

-If you can't make it to campus, consider taking a Cornell course online this summer or winter.
+If you can't make it to campus, consider taking a Cornell course online this fall, winter, spring, or summer.

 Do you have test score or visa requirements?

 You can read about our minimum test scores and visa requirements on the international student enrollment page.

 On-campus housing is available for undergraduate and graduate/professional students participating in Summer Session.

 The university does not provide housing for fall, spring, or winter part-time students.

 Benefits of taking credit courses at Cornell

 When you attend this world-renowned university, you can expect to

 - Focus on academics as you study with professors at the top of their fields.